-For design of experiment, the different response factors taken were Primary Inoculum concentration (1% to 6%), Fermentation (incubation) time (24 hours to 96 hours) and Fermentation (Incubation) temperature (28°C to 34°C).
-The response was Ethanol yield (in gm/L).
-For optimal ethanol production from different agrowaste sample, again the Simultaenous Saccarification and Fermentation (SSF) was carried out and of Ethanol was estimated quantitatively for each optimised agrowaste fermentation conditions (Table: 5).
+For the design of experiment, the different response factors taken were primary inoculum concentration (1% to 6%), fermentation (incubation) time (24 hours to 96 hours) and fermentation (Incubation) temperature (28° C to 34° C).
+The response was ethanol yield (in gm/L).
+For optimal ethanol production from different agro waste samples, again the Simultaenous Saccarification and Fermentation (SSF) was carried out and the ethanol was estimated quantitatively for each optimised agro waste fermentation conditions (Table: 5).

 Figure 19.
-Ethanol yield from different agro waste using different microbial strains for fermentation process
+Ethanol yield from different agro wastes using different microbial strains for fermentation process

-Batch Fermentation of Bioethanol in Bench top Fermentor:
+Batch fermentation of bioethanol in bench top fermentor:

-The Ethanol fermentation was carried out in Bench top fermentor and the Ethanol was estimated quantitatively (Table 6).
-Highest Ethanol yield with substrate as Sweet Lemon with Steam Explosion, 1% NaOH as physico-chemical pretratement method and Pachysolen tannophilus MTCC 1077 as the microbial strain.
+The ethanol fermentation was carried out in bench top fermentor and was estimated quantitatively (Table 6).
+Highest ethanol yield with substrate as sweet lemon with Steam Explosion, 1% NaOH as physico-chemical pre-tratement method and Pachysolen tannophilus MTCC 1077 as the microbial strain.